sayakghorai34/PeerMeet/Readme.md

 # PeerMeet
 This is a simple video conferencing app built using VideoSDK SDK and MERN stack.
-The goal of the project is to practice MERN Stack, know about SDKs', This project is built for educational purpose.
+The goal of the project is to practice MERN Stack, know about SDK, This project is built for educational purpose.

 ## Live Link: